eldstal/replacement-parts/README.md

 metal parts that make up old game consoles.
 These drawings can then be used to manufacture replacement parts (by CNC milling, 3D printing, molding, ...).

+In some cases, models of electronic parts (circuit boards, displays, ...) are also provided, as a tool for people designing custom cases.
+For these components, the focus is to locate mounting points (screw holes, etc) and other external features (button contacts, display frames, protruding components, ...) rather than a 100% accurate model of the part.

 # Guidelines

+## Directory structure
+The directory structure of the repository has a depth of 3:
+1. Friendly system name, such as "psx"
+2. Friendly device name, such as "console" or "dual-shock"
+3. Part name (see *Naming* below)

 ## Classes
 Any part found in this repository falls into one of these three classes: